SCRT-HQ/VaporShell/docs/glossary/New-VSEC2SecurityGroupIngress.md

 ### -SourceSecurityGroupId
 The ID of the security group.
-You must specify either the security group ID or the security group name in the request.
+You must specify either the security group ID or the security group name.
 For security groups in a nondefault VPC, you must specify the security group ID.
-If you specify SourceSecurityGroupName or SourceSecurityGroupId and that security group is owned by a different account than the account creating the stack, you must specify the SourceSecurityGroupOwnerId; otherwise, this property is optional.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-security-group-ingress.html#cfn-ec2-security-group-ingress-sourcesecuritygroupid
 PrimitiveType: String